Royal Kubo reopens in downtown Clawson

 The venerable Asian-inspired karaoke bar and restaurant has completed its move from Oak Park and is crowing over its new location on 27 E 14 Mile Road, a few doors down from the Black Lotus Brewing Co.
 The new location doubles the space to 3,500 square feet in the old Clawson Shoes building.

-The popular destination closed its doors and started searching for a new home.
+Shortly afterward the popular destination closed its doors and started searching for a new home.
 Royal Kubo owner Armando Santos says he looked at Royal Oak, Ferndale and Berkley, but choose downtown Clawson for a variety of reasons, such as its increasingly lively nightlife and availability of buildings in downtown.

 “So far so good,” Santos says.
 “It’s a really nice area with a lot of young people.”